alextanghk/PostmanToDocx/README.md

 <br />

-Postman is a very useful tool for API testing and documentation, however it didn't provide the option on exporting the API document to Word document, so I create my own cli to serve this purpose.
+Postman is a very useful tool for API testing and documentation, however it didn't provide the option on exporting the API document to Word document, so I created my own cli to serve this purpose.

 <br />